Arshia Soltani Moakhar

 Since commencing my bachelor’s degree, I have been intrigued by Game Theory.
 To delve deeper, I completed various online and in-person courses, which further piqued my interest in Game Theory and Mechanism Design.
 Driven by my interest in both Game Theory and Machine Learning, I initiated a project within Dr. Rohban’s Lab focusing on these topics.
 This project aimed at aligning self-interested neurons in a neural network with a local utility function.

-Additionally, during an internship at the Institute of Science and Technology Austria (IST Austria), I submitted a paper to ICLR 2024 concerning the utilization of sparsity to enhance interpretability.
+Additionally, during an internship at the Institute of Science and Technology Austria (IST Austria), I published a paper at ICML 2024 on the utilization of sparsity to enhance interpretability.
 Under the mentorship of Professor Dan Alistarh, this internship introduced me to the intriguing literature surrounding Sparsity and Interpretability, which I find very fascinating.

 selected publications